 | VSIZE | Returns the number of bytes in the internal representation of an expression. |

-Null value-related functions are used to process null values in parameters.
-For most functions, if the input parameter is a null value (NULL), the output is also NULL.
-In this case, you can use the NVL function to return a non-null value.
+Null-related functions are used to handle null values in parameters.
+For most functions, when the input parameter is a null value (NULL), the result is also NULL.
+In such cases, you can use the NVL function to return a non-null value.
 For example, if the commission_pct column in a table that records commissions is a null value (NULL), the expression NVL(commission_pct, 0) returns 0.
-If the commission_pct value is not NULL, the actual commission value is returned.
+If commission_pct is not NULL, it returns the actual commission value.

 | Function | Description |